alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 you can turn that task into a prompt of text to seed the model.
 It definitely has flaws, but the sheer breadth of tech demos people have shared is kind of absurd.
+It's also remarkable that most of this behavior is emergent from getting good at predicting the next token of text.

 GPT-3 is a concrete example of both of my previous points, better tooling and better unsupervised learning.
 The larger model is good enough to drive better